Chart Color Schemes

 Employment conditions in Craignish - Dundowran Beach demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-However, agriculture, forestry & fishing has limited presence with only 1.5% of employment compared to the regional average of 4.5%.
-The area may offer limited local employment opportunities as indicated by the Census working population vs resident population count.
-Over a 12-month period ending in September 2025, employment increased by 9.7% while the labour force grew by 10.3%, leading to an unemployment rate rise of 0.5 percentage points.
-In contrast, Rest of Qld saw employment rise by 1.7%, with a labour force growth of 2.1% and an unemployment rate increase of 0.3 percentage points.
-At the state level, as of 25-Nov-25, Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia for May-25 project a 6.6% expansion over five years and 13.7% over ten years.
-Applying these projections to Craignish-Dundowran Beach's employment mix suggests local employment should increase by 6.8% over five years and 14.1% over ten years, although these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+However, agriculture, forestry & fishing has limited presence with 1.5% employment compared to 4.5% regionally.
+Employment opportunities locally appear limited based on Census data comparison of working population versus resident population.
+Over a 12-month period ending in September 2025, employment increased by 9.7%, labour force grew by 10.3%, resulting in unemployment rising by 0.5 percentage points.
+This contrasts with Rest of Qld where employment rose by 1.7%, labour force grew by 2.1%, and unemployment rose by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates between industry sectors.
+Applying these projections to Craignish - Dundowran Beach's employment mix suggests local employment should increase by 6.8% over five years and 14.1% over ten years.

 Frequently Asked Questions - Employment